bhuvan-raj/ArgoCD-Zero-to-Hero/README.md

 Argo CD is implemented as a set of Kubernetes controllers and CRDs.
 Its main components are:

   * **API Server:** A gRPC/REST server that exposes the Argo CD API.
 The web UI and CLI interact with this server to manage applications.
-  * **Controller:** The core component.
-It continuously monitors registered Git repositories and Kubernetes clusters, compares the desired state (from Git) with the actual state (in the cluster), and performs reconciliation operations (creating, updating, deleting resources).
   * **Repo Server:** An internal service responsible for cloning and caching Git repositories.
 It also renders Kubernetes manifests from various sources (Helm charts, Kustomize, etc.), offloading this heavy lifting from the controller.
-  * **Application Controller:** Manages the lifecycle of Argo CD's custom `Application` resources.
+  * **Application Controller:** The core component.
+It continuously monitors registered Git repositories and Kubernetes clusters, compares the desired state (from Git) with the actual state (in the cluster), and performs reconciliation operations (creating, updating, deleting resources).
   * **ApplicationSet Controller (Optional):** Extends Argo CD to manage multiple Argo CD Applications.
 It's often used for deploying common application sets across many clusters or namespaces from a single source.
   * **Notifications Controller (Optional):** Sends notifications about application events (sync status, health changes) to various channels like Slack, Email, etc.
   * **Web UI & CLI:** User-friendly interfaces for managing Argo CD, creating applications, viewing status, and triggering syncs.